-Starting in 2007 in Lofoten, and 2009 in Borgundfjord, the Pantophysin gene, commonly known as PanI, has been used to estimate the frequency of North East Arctic cod (NEAC) and Norwegian Coastal Cod (NCC) in the Atlantic´s first “real-time” genetic monitoring program.
-Both these monitoring programs have been in operation yearly until todays date, and have supplied the Norwegian Directorate of Fisheries, who are responsible for regulation and inspection of marine fisheries in Norway, with weekly estimates of NEAC and NCC fractions.
+Starting in 2007 in Lofoten, and 2009 in Borgundfjord, the Pantophysin gene, commonly known as PanI, has been used to estimate the frequency of Northeast Arctic cod (NEAC) and Norwegian coastal cod (NCC) in the Atlantic’s first “real-time” genetic monitoring program.
+Both these monitoring programs have been in operation yearly until today’s date, and have supplied the Norwegian Directorate of Fisheries, who are responsible for regulation and inspection of marine fisheries in Norway, with weekly estimates of NEAC and NCC fractions.
 The overall aims of these programs have been to protect the dwindling NCC resource from over-exploitation by the commercial fishing fleet, while simultaneously providing a good management regime for exploitation of the sustainable NEAC.
 These unique data sets, which collectively include the genetic profile of ~25 000 cod have also given us unprecedented insights into the relationships between NEAC and NCC.
-The genus Sebastes or redfish is composed of at three species in Norwegian waters.
-Sebastes mentella and S. norvegicus are the commercial important species.
-These two species can be difficult to differentiate by morphology, and particularly as juveniles 45,47.
-In a large program, based on DNA markers we are identifying redfish juveniles in bycatches from fisheries for northern shrimps.
-If the estimated fraction of S. norvegicus are high the fishery will be closed.
+All of these works are published 58,137.

 A more detailed baseline, both in terms of population coverage and number of genetic markers mapped, was developed for the northern populations of Atlantic salmon from northern Norway and Russia in the EU-funded project Kolarctic-salmon.
 The baseline developed here was applied for investigating exploitation patterns of coastal fisheries for salmon in northern Norway.
 The project provided detailed information on where and when different salmon populations are exploited in marine fisheries.
-The results have been implemented in the management regime for coastal fisheries for these northern populations.
+The results have been implemented in the management regime for coastal fisheries for these northern populations 140.

-The group has a long history of working on the European lobster, ranging from population genetic structure, aquaculture production, sea ranching, MPAs and identification of American lobsters 73-75,80,101,102.
+The group has a long history of working on the European lobster, ranging from population genetic structure, aquaculture production, sea ranching, MPAs and identification of American lobsters 108-110,115,145,146.
 Concerns about the presence of American lobster on the European continent has been reported from Great Britain, Ireland, Norway, Denmark and Sweden.
 Since 2000, about 60 lobsters have been genetically identified by IMR as American lobsters, 29 in Norwegian waters.
 In 2015, IMR identified three American lobsters found in Ireland, three in Sweden and three in Norway.
 In 2010, the first crossbreeding between American and European lobster was found in Norway, one more in 2014 in Sweden, and again in Norway in 2015.
 The ecological and environmental risks associated with American lobster are primarily introducing new diseases and parasites, but hybridization with the European lobster, rapid geographic spreading through pelagic larval stages, as well as competition with native lobsters are also of great concern, especially with the identification of hybrids.
 We are now investigating if these hybrids are fertile.